get-convex/workflow/README.md

 1. The workflow runs in the background, so it can't return a value.
 2. The workflow must be _deterministic_, so it should implement most of its logic by calling out to other Convex functions.
-We will be lifting some of these restrictions over time by implementing `Math.random()`, `Date.now()`, and `fetch` within our workflow environment.
+We restrict access to some non-deterministic functions like `Math.random()` and `fetch`.
+Others we patch, such as `console` for logging and `Date` for time.

 Note: To help avoid type cycles, always annotate the return type of the `handler` with the return type of the workflow.